cggh/panoptes/documentation/importsettings.rst

 ---------------------
 @@TODO.

 Workspace settings
 ------------------
+See also :ref:`def-source-workspace`.
+This YAML_ file can contain the following tokens:

 Name
   *Text (required).* Display name of the workspace.

 Reference genome settings
 -------------------------
+See also :ref:`def-source-referencegenome`.
+This YAML_ file can contain the following tokens:

 GenomeBrowserDescr
   *Text.* Descriptive text that will be displayed in the genome browser section of the main page.